GRAAL-Research/poutyne/docs/source/examples/semantic_segmentation.rst

 Calculation of the scores and visualization of results
 ======================================================

-There is one more surprising facility in Poutyne which makes the evaluation task more easy and straight forward.
+There is one more helpful feature in Poutyne, which makes the evaluation task more easy and straight forward.
 Usually, computer vision researchers try to evaluate their trained networks on validation/test datasets by obtaining the scores (accuracy or loss usually), ground truths, and computed results simultaneously.
-The `evaluate` methods in Poutyne not only provides you with the scores but also have made the other two items ready for further analysis and visualization.
+The ``evaluate`` methods in Poutyne provides you with the scores but also have made the other two items ready for further analysis and visualization.
 In the next few blocks of code, you will see some examples.

 .. code-block:: python